Bangladesh court adjourns Zia’s graft case hearing till Jan 12

-Dhaka: A Bangladeshi court today adjourned till January 12 the hearing of graft cases against former prime minister and BNP chief Khaleda Zia in which she could be jailed for life if found guilty.
+Dhaka : A Bangladeshi court adjourned till January 12 the hearing of graft cases against former prime minister and BNP chief Khaleda Zia in which she could be jailed for life if found guilty.

-Also Read: Graft case-Khaleda Zia appears before Dhaka court for self defence

 The former prime minister appeared before the court of Dhaka’s Third Special Judge Abu Ahmad Jamadar which fixed January 12 to conclude hearing her defence statement in Zia Charitable Trust and Zia Orphanage corruption cases against her, the Daily Star reported.